bvincent1/rngrngrng/book/chapter3.md

 "Let go of the keyboard, and select boot options."
 Rikki's voice came from the phone.

-Arthur did as he was told and carefully read the options on the monitor.
+Arthur did as he was told and carefully inspected the options on the monitor.
 He found one labeled "Boot options" and clicked it.

 "You'll need to use the keyboard" Rikki replied before he could even ask.